With a little know-how and effort, you can format phone numbers in Google Sheets any way you’d like them to appear.

-In this tutorial, I will show you how to format phone numbers in Google Sheets and how to create your own custom phone number formats.
+In this tutorial, we will show you how to format phone numbers in Google Sheets and how to create your own custom phone number formats.

 How To Format Phone Numbers In Google Sheets